reve23/mern_project/README.md

-"This repo contains all the mern stack projects"
+This repo contains all the mern stack projects